b-crawl/bcrawl/README.md

   - v1.16.1: Pain has a higher power cap.
 (25 -> 50)
   - v1.16.1: Death Channel is now Charms/Necromancy.
   - v1.17.2: Blink Other has a higher chance to affect monsters.
-  - v1.18: Ice Form gives MR++ and its AC scales more with spell power.
+  - v1.18: Ice Form gives MR++, its AC scales more with spell power, and it has good guaranteed damage reduction.

 #### Removed Spells
   - Summon Guardian Golem